alexey-pkv/GodotLighter/docs/SQL/SQLUpdate.md

 `SQLUpdate` is a class representing a SQL UPDATE statement builder.
 It provides a fluent interface for constructing UPDATE queries in a type-safe manner.

+## Available Clauses

+`SQLUpdate` supports the following clauses that can be used for constructing an `UPDATE` statement:

+- [Or Clause](Clauses/OrClause.md) - Specify conflict resolution behavior
+- [Set Clause](Clauses/SetClause.md) - Specify columns and values to update
+- [Where Clause](Clauses/WhereClause.md) - Add conditions to filter which rows to update

 ## Methods

 ### `update(): bool`